planetscale/vitess-operator/docs/architecture/federation.md

 - `registerCellsAliases`
 - `pruneCells`
 - `pruneKeyspaces`
+- `pruneSrvKeyspaces` — if you want to query any keyspace from any cell (most importantly this must be disabled in the VitessCell CRD)
 - `pruneShards`

 With these features off, you may need to manually clean up Vitess topology when